acmucsd/.github/profile/README.md

 with over 2,000 members and over 200 technical, professional, and social events year-round.
 We’re not just computing, though — we bring together anyone and everyone who shares our love of technology, design, and innovation!

-If you'd like to learn more about ACM, you can visit our wiki at [acmurl.com/wiki](https://acmurl.com/wiki).
+If you'd like to learn more about ACM, you can visit our website at [acmucsd.com](https://acmucsd.com) or the wiki at [acmurl.com/wiki](https://acmurl.com/wiki)!